-Oldways President Sara Baer-Sinnott (left) and Kelly Toups, MLA, RD (right) speak regularly at conferences and events around the world.
+Oldways President Sara Baer-Sinnott (left) and Kelly (Toups) LeBlanc, MLA, RD (right) speak regularly at conferences and events around the world.
 Contact us if you would like us to speak on food trends at your upcoming event.
 The topics below are just a sampling of possible speaking topics.

 Health through Heritage